nodejs/promise-use-cases/use-cases/extras/solutions.md

 1. Cancellation does not work in conjunction with async functions / generators.
 This is because it only keeps track of direct parent-child promise relationships.
-For the same reason, cancellations due not propagate to "followed" promises, e.g.
+For the same reason, cancellations do not propagate to "followed" promises, e.g.
 ```js
 const followed = Promise.resolve();
 const parent = Promise.resolve();
 const child = parent.then(() => followed);
 ```
 This can be solved by adding an additional hook such as `interceptFollow(promise, followed)` to keep track of these cases as well.

 2. Cancel-aware `finally` must be explicit.
 This is because the hooks do not provide knowledge of the _kind_ of relationship between a parent and its child nor the type of resolution.
-If we add this information to the promise init hook (e.g. `interceptPromiseInit(promise, parent, kind, next)` where `kind` could be "onFulfilled", "onRejected", "onFinally", etc.) then we could manage "native" `finally`s correctly.
+If we add this information to the promise init hook (e.g. `interceptPromiseInit(promise, parent, kind, next)` where `kind` could be `onFulfilled`, `onRejected`, `onFinally`, etc.) then we could manage "native" `finally`s correctly.

 3. Even if the above two issues are resolved as suggested, "static" finally statements in async functions or generators are not guaranteed to be tracked (depending on internal implementation).